 NOTE.
 To use the Integrated Domain or Domain authentication type, first, add domain users or domain groups in the security manager.

-The parameter is available for all DMS types, except for SQLite.
+The Authentication Type parameter is available for all DBMS, except for SQLite.

-In the desktop application this parameters is contained in the Additional Parameters dialog box.
+In the desktop application the DBMS is Case Sensitive parameter is contained in the Additional Parameters dialog box.

 NOTE.
 The default repository can be only one.
 If another default repository is already used, after the checkbox is selected, the default repository will be changed for the current connected repository.